qmacro/qmacro.github.io/_posts/2021-08-26-learning-by-rewriting.markdown

 Once we're done with determining the selection, we check to see that there is actually a value in `selection` and proceed to first show the name and then to call the `copy_uname_and_passwd` function.

+**Displaying the name and extracting the login details**

-It's worth highlighting that while `fzf` only *presents* the names in the selection list, it will return the entire line that was selected, which is what we want.
-In other words, given the selection in the screenshot above, if the name "E45 S4HANA 2020 Sandbox" is chosen, then `fzf` will emit this to STDOUT (again, remember that there's a tab character between the name "E45 S4HANA 2020 Sandbox" and the JSON object with the login details):
+It's worth highlighting that while `fzf` only *presents* the names in the selection list, it will *return* the entire line that was selected, which is what we want.
+In other words, given the selection in the screenshot above, if the name "E45 S4HANA 2020 Sandbox" is chosen, then `fzf` will emit this to STDOUT:

 ```
 E45 S4HANA 2020 Sandbox {"username":"e45user","password":"sappass"}
 ```

+(again, remember that there's a tab character between the name "E45 S4HANA 2020 Sandbox" and the JSON object with the login details).

 So to just print the name, we can use [shell parameter expansion](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html) to pick out the part we want.
 The `${parameter%%word}` form is appropriate here; this will remove anything with longest matching pattern first.